Talking and teaching about bullying through everyday opportunities is the best way to make it clear that bullying is never ok.

 The Australian Student Wellbeing Framework consists of an overarching vision, key elements, guiding principles, and effective practices to support the whole school community to build and maintain safety, positive relationships and wellbeing.

-The five elements focus on leadership, inclusion, student voice, partnerships and support and provide the foundation for the whole school community to promote student wellbeing, safety and learning outcomes.
+The 5 elements focus on leadership, inclusion, student voice, partnerships and support and provide the foundation for the whole school community to promote student wellbeing, safety and learning outcomes.

 Learning about feelings, social interaction, diversity, social structures, discrimination, justice, power and conflict provide opportunities to explore the issue of bullying, why it happens and how to prevent it.